How to pay your membership subscriptions and fees

 Your ICAS membership subscription and fees are due to be paid by 1 January every year.
 ICAS offers a range of different ways to pay, so you can find the one that suits you.

-Direct Debit is the easy way to pay.
-If you have an eligible UK bank account, you can set up a Direct Debit online today and enjoy peace of mind that your annual subscription will be paid on time, every year, in one convenient annual payment.
+If you have an eligible UK bank account, Direct Debit is the easy way to pay and provides peace of mind that your annual subscription will be paid on time, every year.

 Online by debit or credit card

 You can use our secure online payment service to pay by credit or debit card after completing your Annual Renewal.

 We accept most major card types, including American Express.

 If you are unable to make payment of your Annual Subscription fees by the secure online payment service, please get in touch with us for other payment options.

 If you receive your Annual Renewal and Renewal Notice by post, you may complete the card details on the back of the form and return it to us.
 Please note we cannot accept card details over the phone or by email.

 You will be sent a receipt once you have completed your Annual Renewal and payment is received.